elmasse/nextein-www/posts/docs/v3/api/post-object.md

 ## raw _String_

-The markdown raw content.
+The post raw content.
+This is removed by default by the `nextein-markdown-plugin`

-## content _Object_

-The HAST (Hypertext Abstract Syntax Tree) representation of the markdown content.